ashb/flake8-pytest-importorskip/README.md

 It allows code such as this to pass without having to globally disable E402.

-It does this in a _slightly_ hacky way, so it may break in future versions of flake8 or pycodestyle.
+It does this in a _slightly_ hacky way (see the docs of [kgb] for details) , so it may break in future versions of pycodestyle.

 ### Checks: